Marie George

 Marie George (born Clara Marie Georg; 25 June 1876 - 15 July 1955) was an American actress, singer and stage beauty who had a successful career first in New York City and later in London, England during the Edwardian era.

 Early life

-Marie George was born in New York in 25 June 1876 as Clara Marie Georg to German-American parents.
+Marie George was born in New York on 25 June 1876 as Clara Marie Georg to German-American parents.
 On going on the stage she adopted the anglicized version of her surname.